ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.netatmo-energy/README.md

       - read API states immediately ... send API homestatus request after changing fields in API
       - Refresh states every x seconds ... permanent refresh of the API data.
 (0 = no permanent refresh)
   - As an option you can activate the notification assistant.
 Therefore, you must activate the option "Enable / disable notifications" in the "Logon information" menu and do the setup for the notification service in the menu "notifications".
 You can get information's, warnings and errors.
   - It is also possible to config the sensors for Doors/Windows in the Sensorik tab.
 Please also maintain the action, you want to trigger.
+These functions can generally be activated or deactivated on the login page.

 A detailed description is available on adapter wiki (<https://github.com/Homemade-Disaster/ioBroker.netatmo-energy/wiki>).